How to Write and Publish Clinical Research

 If your goal is quantity, you can increase output by asking around about “productive” research mentors and sticking to topics related to clinical practice or medical education.
 However, my advice is to never let relatively quick publication opportunities compromise the quality of your work; remember - every paper you write gets easier and more enjoyable, and your work will be truly important to advancing the field you care about.
 Good luck!

-About the Author: Eve is a fourth-year medical student at the University of Pittsburgh School of medicine and current otolaryngology (ENT) applicant.
+About the Author: Eve is a first year Otolaryngology Resident at the University of Miami/Jackson Memorial Hospital.
+She attended medical school at the University of Pittsburgh School of Medicine and undergrad at the University of Pennsylvania.
 She is passionate about medical education, mentorship, and increasing minority and female leadership in surgical fields.
 For more tips and tricks, follow her on Twitter and Instagram!

-For information on residency applications, check out the AMBOSS Residency Applications Clerkship Survival Guide.
+For more information on residency applications, check out the AMBOSS Residency Applications Clerkship Survival Guide.